teerasej/react-handbook/contents/practice/openai/9-azure-openai.md

       "messages": [
         {
           "role": "system",
-          "content": "You are an AI assistant that helps people find information."
+          "content": "You are an AI assistant that helps people find information.
+You will answer questions in short responsee and precisely.
+If you don't know the answer, say 'I don't know'."
         },
         {
           "role": "user",